-Learners should display their license plates: Anyone who is carrying a learners driving license, should always display their license plates while driving a vehicle.
+Learners should display their license plates: Anyone who is carrying learners driving license should always display their license plates while driving a vehicle.
 If the plates are not visible, a fine of Rs.
 300 will be levied for a first-time offender and Rs.
-600 for any subsequent offence.
+600 for any subsequent offense.

 Pending road taxes: Anyone driver who does not pay the road tax on their vehicle will be fined Rs.
-300 for the first offence.
-The amount of fine is doubled after the first offence.
+300 for the first offense.
+The doubling of the amount of fine occurs after the first offense.

-Change of address should be reported: The owner of a vehicle should report the change of address to the authority as soon as possible.
+Reporting of Change of address: The owner of a vehicle should report the change of address to the authority as soon as possible.
 Failure to do so will result in a penalty of Rs.
 300.

-Change of ownership: If there is a change of ownership for any vehicle, it should be mentioned and reported to the authority immediately.
-If it is not done, a fine of Rs.
+Change of ownership: If there is a change of ownership for any vehicle, it should be mentioned. also, it reported to the authority immediately.
+If not occurs, a fine of Rs.
 300 to Rs.
 600 will be levied on the owner.

-Registration in another state: If a vehicle is registered in one state and is being used in Chennai for over 12 months, the owner will be fined Rs.
+Registration in another state: The owner will have to pay Rs.
 300 – Rs.
-600.
+600 if a vehicle’s registration is in one state and is being used in Chennai for over a year.

-Taxis using false meters: If a taxi in Chennai is caught using a tampered meter, the owner will be fined Rs.
+Taxis using false meters: If a taxi in Chennai is found using a tampered meter, the owner will be fined Rs.
 300 to Rs.
 600.

-Standing in the front seat of a moving vehicle: If any passenger is caught standing on the front seat of a vehicle while it is moving, the owner of the vehicle will be charged Rs.
+Standing in the front seat of a moving vehicle: If any passenger is found standing on the front seat of a vehicle. also if it is moving, the owner of the vehicle will have to pay Rs.
 300 to Rs.
 600 as an e-Challan fine.

 Violating “No Entry” regulations: Any vehicle caught breaking a “No Entry” sign will be fined Rs.
 2,000 to Rs.
 5,000.

-Using a mobile phone while driving: A driver of a vehicle that is caught using a mobile phone will be fined Rs.
+Using a mobile phone while driving: If the driver is found using a mobile phone will have to pay Rs.
 1,000 to Rs.
-2,000 for any offence.
+2,000 for any offense.